Wesley College, Perth: Wesley Sports Club

 Wesley's sporting facilities on the South Perth Campus can be used by members of the Wesley Sports Club and the general public.
 Formed for members of the local South Perth Community, and the college's students, the club operates the Sports Club including swimming classes, weights training, yoga and other programs.

 Australian HPV Super Series (Pedal Prix)

 The school has a major involvement in the Australian International HPV Super Series, with the program currently being run by Kyal Rees.
 The team had been competing in the Busselton round each year since 2014.
 The 2018 race was their best one ever.
 The team represented by Finnian Emmett, Tyler Clement, Noah Tarrant, Alexander McAskil and Wallace Cheung had ridden 209 laps (177.65 km) in the 6 hours race and came first in the Senior School Division and also became the WA Champion School.
-The team had beat Hale School Dell Orean team by 16 laps.
+The team had beat the Hale School Dell Orean team by 16 laps.